sanbit876/Mantra-GPT/README.md

-# Mantra-GPT
+# mantra-gpt

-✨ Mantra-GPT is a chat-bot application based upon textbase and GPT-3.5 that can solve user problems by providing suitable sanskrit-mantra to chant!! ✨
+✨ mantra-gpt is a chat-bot application based upon textbase and GPT-3.5 that can solve user problems by providing suitable sanskrit-mantra to chant!! ✨

 ## Installation